nishat-khan/tn-assets/README.md

 After activating .tnenv run,
 > pip install -r requirements.txt

+I marked group_assets as root in PyCharm.
+In production, the root would be the main backend handler calling this API.

 Assumptions:
 - user_id = owner_id, this is used to filter assets for the user calling the api.
 - group_names are over-writable.